DeeEmm/DeeEmm/_pages/about.md

 I amm DeeEmm AKA Michael Percy.

 I am an Electrical Engineer majoring in industrial automation and controls.
 I spent many years working in the manufacturing industry as an automation specialist.
 Creating, developing and installing automation equipment and machinery, programming industrial robots, PLC's SCADA, HMI's and various other technologies.
 I specialised in code based programming languages.
 This work took me all over the world and eventually to Australia.
-I now run a small manufacturing business making supercharger kits and performance accessories for vintage Volkswagens out of a workshop in my back yard having turned a hobby into a business. _'Living the dream'_ as they say.
+I now run a small manufacturing business making supercharger kits and performance accessories for vintage Volkswagens out of a workshop in my back yard having turned a hobby into a business. _'Living the dream'_ as they say.  ;)
-_'Onya Mate!'_